Vrunda2298/MultithreadedWebCrawler/README.md

 ## CONFIGURATION REQUIREMENT
 * python 3.5 and up
-* Unzip the file assignment1_part3.zip to get the python executable files
+* Run the python files according to the steps given below

 ## COMPILATION AND EXECUTION
 Following Python Packages are reuired :